The Main Event

 This in turn created an opportunity for technology to disrupt even the most traditional markets, with purchasing patterns rapidly shifting to e-commerce platforms.
 Adapting to the new trends, advertisers significantly increased digital spending, making performance marketing shine as a great media tool, with higher costs on the cost-per-click (CPC) and conversion.

-As major economies in the MENA region have shifted their focus to building non-oil-focused ecosystems and diversified revenue streams to bring other industries to the forefront, the meetings, incentives, conferences and exhibitions (MICE) industry has seen unprecedented growth as it has far-reaching impacts on its adjoining sectors and GDP, not only hospitality.
+As major economies in the MENA region have shifted their focus to building non-oil-focused ecosystems and diversified revenue streams to bring other industries to the forefront, the meetings, incentives, conferences, and exhibitions (MICE) industry has seen unprecedented growth as it has far-reaching impacts on its adjoining sectors and GDP, not only hospitality.

 Major Middle Eastern economies, led by the UAE (particularly Dubai) have built a great infrastructure to host and support mega-scale events, exhibitions, and conferences.
 Saudi has also made huge investments by hosting major global events in Riyadh like the 2020 G20 Riyadh summit and the MDL Beast Festival.
 This year the focus will be on Qatar, as the country gears up to host one of the biggest sports tournaments in the world, the Football World Cup 2022.
-As fans from across the world travel to watch their favourite teams compete, and major events take place on the periphery of the World Cup, the economy of the country will most definitely flourish with the influx of tourists and surge in demand for the hospitality sector.
-Egypt on the other hand has been making strides of its own in the sector, with its new MICE strategy and is gearing up to bring the world to Egypt for the next UN Climate Change Conference (COP 27), slated for November this year.
+As fans from across the world travel to watch their favorite teams compete, and major events take place on the periphery of the World Cup, the economy of the country will most definitely flourish with the influx of tourists and surge in demand for the hospitality sector.
+Egypt on the other hand has been making strides of its own in the sector, with its new MICE strategy, and is gearing up to bring the world to Egypt for the next UN Climate Change Conference (COP 27), slated for November this year.

 The hybrid approach seems to be the motto of our generation of marketers.
-With media planning taking the lead to split budgets between offline and online media to events being planned with physical and virtual touchpoints, strategies have evolved to include every new media channel, various audience segments, static and interactive branding elements, and consumer engagement activations, all tied together with brand messaging.
+With media planning taking the lead to split budgets between offline and online media to events being planned with physical and virtual touchpoints, strategies have evolved to include every new media channel, various audience segments, static and interactive branding elements, consumer engagement activations, all tied together with brand messaging.

 The other side of an opportunity is always a threat or a challenge.
 As volatile as our industry may be, it has proven to be resilient and agile in the face of instability.
 The threat of financial recessions and the possibility of another global contagion creating havoc in our lives is very real.
 With more than two decades in the business, I am certain, we will come out on the winning side of any challenge.